 The MLB.com College Challenge is back!

-This year, we have a a revamped prize and an exciting new topic - the 2015 MLB.com College Challenge is poised to be the best one yet!
+With a brand new topic and amazing prizes, the 2016 MLB.com College Challenge is poised to be the best one yet!
 The contest invites current students to tackle real world problems in the sports-tech industry and pitch their ideas to current MLB.com employees who are also Syracuse alums.

 After repeated success and increased participation, we’ll be kicking off this year’s event in style!
 We’ll start with dinner at the Carrier Dome’s Club 44 followed by an all night hack-a-thon type event.
-The next evening, teams will have the opportunity to pitch their creative ideas to a panel of MLB and Syracuse judges in the locker rooms at the Syracuse Sky Chiefs stadium!
+The next evening, teams will have the opportunity to pitch their creative ideas to a panel of MLB and Syracuse judges.
 Teams will submit and present competing solutions and will be evaluated based on a series of different criteria.
-After careful deliberation by the judges, the 2015 MLB.com College Challenge winner will be crowned!
+After careful deliberation by the judges, the 2016 MLB.com College Challenge winner will be crowned!

 Students will be able to: